azagniotov/stubby4j/docs/WEBSOCKETS_CONFIG_AND_REQUESTS.md

 #### delay (`optional`)

 Describes the delay in milliseconds between the subsequent server events to the connected client.
-Should be used in conjunction with defined policies of type `push`, `fragmentation` and `ping`.
+Defaults to zero milliseconds.
+This property should be used in conjunction with defined policies of type `push`, `fragmentation` and `ping`.

 If one of the aforementioned policy types is defined and the `delay` is not specified, the delay will be zero, i.e.: no delay between the subsequent server events.
 The `delay` takes no affect with the policies of type `once` and `disconnect`.